SaraaAwwad/foodies/README.md

-	you can have a faster access by: fast typing into the search bar by restaurant name or choose category from icons on the left then click on the restaurant that appears, so you can go to its menu(ex: Mcdonalds menu is working)
+	you can have a faster access by: fast typing into the search bar by restaurant name or choose category from icons on the left then click on the restaurant that appears, so you can go to its menu(ex: Mcdonalds menu is working)!!